ima-nyush/Interaction-Lab/Tutorials/Scale/README.md

 }
 ```

 Calculate your calibration factor using the formula:
 ```
 calibration factor = (reading)/(known weight)
 ```

+Add the calibration factor like this: scale.set_scale(INSERT YOUR CALIBRATION FACTOR);